William Ferguson (botanist)

 William Ferguson FRSE FLS DL FGS (1820–1887), was a botanist and entomologist.
 He specialised in algae and ferns.

 Career

 Ferguson entered the Ceylon civil service in 1839, arriving in the island in December of that year.
 Here he lived until his death on 31 July 1887.
 He occupied his leisure time in botanical and entomological studies, gaining an intimate knowledge of the flora and insect life of the island, and publishing from time to time the results of his observations and researches in The Ceylon Observer and the Tropical Agriculturist.
 His work obtained recognition from Dr. Hooker and other eminent biologists (see Ceylon, Physical, Historical and Topographical).
+With Albert Grunow he issued the exsiccata Algae Ceylanicae, legit W. Ferguson, determ.
+A. Grunow.

 Also, in the scientific field of herpetology, Ferguson described two new species of reptiles, Aspidura guentheri and Cnemaspis scalpensis.

 In 1874 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Dickson, David MacLagan, Thomas Brown and John MacGregor McCandlish.
 He died on 31 July 1887 in Colombo, Ceylon.